JoeQuigley1/pp5-fe-bike-brothers/README.md

 7. Confirm the changes have rendered in the browser preview then add, commit and push changes.

 8. Create a new app in Heroku.
+-   Click "New" and Create new app"
+-   Choose an app name and region

 9. Click on 'Deploy tab and go to the 'Deployment Method'.
 Click on Github.

 10. Connect to a Github account and search for the relevant repository.

 11. Use 'Manual Deply and click 'Deploy Branch'.
 Click on 'build logs' to monitor the build.